mattermost/mmctl/README.md

 ```

-And now we can run commands normaly:
+And now we can run commands normally:

 ```sh
 $ mmctl user search john.doe